this photographer takes intimate portraits of people with scars

 “In one way or another, my scars are all self-inflicted.
 The scars from self-harm cover the tops of my legs, and hints are on my arm.
 I am a trans man and started medically transitioning a year and a half ago.
 In May 2016 I had top surgery (double mastectomy) to remove my breasts.
 These scars are my new chest, the chest I have always wanted.
 They are my gender, my identity.
 I can’t remember having any other chest now.
 I have been liberated.
 These scars represent so much of what I have experienced.”
 Elijah

 Only a year into the project, Sophie has a long way to go.
 Her current aim is to photograph 1000 people, all with a unique story to tell, and hopefully turn it into a book.
-“Ultimately, I want to continue sharing more diverse content, creating imagery that is inclusive, that represents men, women and children of all walks of life, abilities, colour, size...
+“Ultimately, I want to continue sharing more diverse content, creating imagery that is inclusive, that represents men, women and children of all walks of life, abilities, color, size...
 I want to create an environment where people to co-exist in a photograph without fear of being compared.
 Hopefully the more imagery that exists challenging beauty ideals, the more of a shift we will see.

 Until then, Sophie's Behind the Scarsseries will be on show in York at the Norman Rea Gallery from May 7th